aergoio/aergo-protobuf/README.md

 }
 ```

-Follow these rules for backword compatibility.
+Follow these rules for backwards compatibility.
 Remember that you should add any changes to the [CHANGELOG](./CHANGELOG.md).

-## Add
+### Add

 Just add a new field (or message).
+Assing additional fields does not break backwards compatability, as protobuffer parser automatically ignores unknown fields.
-Protobuf parser automatically ignore unknown fields.
-Client can check if unknown fields exists or not.
+A client can check if unknown fields exists or not.

-eg. somefile.proto
+Example: somefile.proto
 ```
 // from
 message sometype {